Pheasant & Quail Hunting Ammo Suggestions

 Naturally, the downed birds don’t make pheasant hunters think twice about what ammo for pheasant hunting they are using.
 But when we miss, that results in a slippery slope of doubt.
 Shotgun enthusiasts will test and argue endlessly about what to buy for just the right turkey load.
 The tight choke, distance, shot size and weight and other factors go into making that critical decision.
 With wing shooting pheasants, there seems to be a little more consistency in the preferences with what will “get the job done.”

 A few had some specific preferences such as “the heaviest shot I can find” or “copper-plated shot.”
 And one respondent fires slightly larger shot size (2 or 3).
 A 12-gauge is the gun of choice.
-Ammunition brands are what varied the most: the respondents said everything from reloads to Federal to Fiocchi to Winchester to “whatever is on sale.”
+Ammunition brands are what varied the most: the respondents said everything from Federal to Fiocchi to Winchester to “whatever is on sale.”